aaryaniitd/aaryaniitd/README.md

 - 👀 I’m interested in discovering some Machine Learning/Data Science/AI projects and internships.
 - 🌱  I am also trying my hand at Reinforcement Learning and can also create websites using Flask, HTML, CSS and Bootstrap.
 - 🌐 Reach out to me: [Aaryan Ahuja LinkedIn](https://www.linkedin.com/in/aaryan-ahuja-ab1515218/)
-- 🌟 Fun fact: My departmental major is nowhere associated with ML or even programming.
+- 🌟 Fun fact: My departmental major is nowhere associated with ML.

 <!---